 It’s often quite funny as well when someone on the phone need to match what they see on their screen and the answer in French I’m giving them.
 They usually just accept my answer.

 I know a few people who just pick any question, any answer and save this somewhere with the password.
 Not very secure again.

 More on Security

 I don’t have a solution.
 But like Catpcha, I’d rather see security question disappear.

-On the subject of security question, around 50min in the video, you’ll see an example where you have to select 5 security questions and the answers you can give are to pick in a list…
+On the subject of security question, around 50min in the video, there is an example where you have to select 5 security questions and the answers you can give are to be picked in a list…